Sustainable Agriculture Institute

 - If an employee decides to drop or cancel a training, they’ll have to inform HR immediately.
 They’ll also have to shoulder any cancellation or other fees.

-- In cases where training ends with examination, employees are obliged to submit the results.
-If they don’t pass the exam, they can retake it on their own expense.
+- In cases where training ends with the examination, employees are obliged to submit the results.
+If they don’t pass the exam, they can retake it at their own expense.